- Good looks

 Folding the rear seat flat nearly doubles cargo space to about 59 cubic feet.
 Rear-seat room is good for adults, though we’d like to see better backrest support.

-Costing a little under $39,000 to start, the 2020 RDX lacks for little in the way of features.
+Costing a little less than $39,000 to start, the 2020 RDX lacks for little in the way of features.
 A 10.2-inch screen high on the dash serves as the primary display, though a 7.0-inch display sits in the instrument cluster.
 A head-up display is fitted with the Advance package.
 We like the bright screen and the standard Apple CarPlay and Android Auto compatibility, but the touchpad interface can prove distracting.

 Safety-wise, the RDX earned top marks from the IIHS and a five-star overall rating from the NHTSA.
 In addition to a slew of airbags, the crossover SUV includes automatic emergency braking, adaptive cruise control, and active lane control.